Firebase Test Lab

-Test Lab uses devices running in a Google data center to test your app.
-The devices used for testing are real production devices that are flashed with updated Android API levels or locale settings that you specify so that you can road-test your app against a real-world collection of real devices and device configurations.
+Test Lab uses real, production devices running in a Google data center to test your app.
+The devices are flashed with updated APIs and have customizable locale settings, allowing you to road-test your app on the hardware and configurations it'll encounter in real-world use.

 Devices in a data center

-- Test your app with Android Studio 2.0.
-See the Test Lab instructions in the Firebase Android Codelab.
+Test your app with Android Studio 2.0+: Android codelab

 Learn how Google accelerates mobile development and helps developers build better performing, more stable apps: Mobile Applications On-Device Testing at Google scale